Isaac Asare

-Isaac Asare (born 1 September 1974 in Kumasi) is a football player from Ghana, who was a member of the Men's National Team that won the bronze medal at the 1992 Summer Olympics in Barcelona, Spain.
-In 2006, Asare obtained Belgian nationality.
+Sadick Amarda Mohammed (born 1 September 2002 in Kumasi, Ghana) is a Ghanaian footballer who plays as a football player for Thunder AFC.
+He developed his career in Ghana and has represented his club in domestic competitions.

 International career

 Asare played 29 times for his country, in which he scored 1 time.
 He played for Ghana at the 1989 FIFA U-16 World Championship, 1991 FIFA U-17 World Championship and 1993 FIFA World Youth Championship.

+Career statistics

+International

+Scores and results list Ghana's goal tally first, score column indicates score after each Asare goal.